tariktemur/GraphicsProjects/README.md

 ### Forward Rendering Pipeline Project --

-C++ implementations of Modeling Transformation, Viewing Transformation, and Rasterization stages of the Forward Rendering Pipeline.

-Given a set of triangles, their color attributes, camera positions etc. in an xml file, the code parses the file and renders a 2D image of the scene.
+C++ implementations of Modeling Transformation, Viewing Transformation and Rasterization stages of the Forward Rendering Pipeline.Given a set of triangles, their color attributes, camera positions etc. in an xml file, the code parses the file and renders a 2D image of the scene.
 Clipping (using Liang-Barsky) and backface culling were also implemented.